Name: Arctic fox (also white fox, snow fox, polar fox) (Vulpes lagopus)

-Arctic fox breeding season occurs in April and May, when they mate in monogamous pairs.
+Arctic fox breeding season occurs from February to April, when they mate in monogamous pairs.
 Couples either dig out new dens or move into pre-existing ones.

 These dens often contain a long network of tunnels covering as much as 1,000 square meters (3,280 square feet).
 Arctic fox pregnancies lasts about 52 days, after which litters of 5-10 offspring, called “kits,” are born.

 Both mothers and fathers help raise the young.
 Kits first emerge from their dens about a month after being born and are weaned off their mother’s milk after a further four or five weeks.